luksvrd/US-Curreny-Format/US-Currency.md

 ## Author

->Welcome!
-I'm [Lukas Virden](https://github.com/luksvrd) & I've spent 4 years in the civil engineering industry where I've gained alot of real world (slap in the face) experience.
-Over the past 1.5 years as a site engineer, the soul crushing/stagnating routine of driving across the midwest, performing labor intensive responsibilities was what pushed me to research a path forward.
+>>Welcome!
+I'm [Lukas Virden](https://github.com/luksvrd) & I've spent 4 years in the civil engineering industry where I've gained real world (slap in the face) experience.
+Over the past 1.5 years as a geotechnical site engineer, the soul crushing/stagnating routine of driving across the midwest & performing labor intensive responsibilities pushed me to research a path forward.
 >
->I realized my interests and values aligned more so with companies in the technology space.
-As I considered ways to break in, I found the accessibility and variety of learning programming languages very attractive!
+>I realized my interests and values aligned more with companies in the technology space.
+As I considered ways to break into the industry, I found the accessibility and variety of learning programming languages very attractive!
 >
->From my previous role in civil site design, I knew that work felt the most meaningful to me when I was working on a project (i.e., using various technologies & compiling project specific components/files to deliver a product).
+>From my previous role in civil site design, I knew that work felt the most meaningful to me when I was involved in a project (i.e., using various technologies & compiling project specific components/files to deliver a product).
 >
 >After months of deliberation & exposure to free resources, I enrolled in the STL Washington University Full Stack Web Development Bootcamp.
 Upon completion (April 2023) I'll be seeking to transition to a career in software development.
 Proficient in React, Node.js, Express, MongoDB, Git, and Agile methodologies.
 >
 >I'm truely energized to continue this lifelong journey of learning new technologies and collaborating with teammates to build innovative technological solutions!